-Ph.D. in Political Theory and Public Affairs (University of Roma Tre, 2011), he is currently Post-doc Research Fellow and Lecturer at Università della Svizzera Italiana, where he teaches Political Communication and Political Theory.
+Ph.D. in Political Theory and Public Affairs (University of Roma Tre, 2011), he is currently Post-doc Research Fellow and Lecturer at Università della Svizzera Italiana, where he teaches the courses of Political Communication and Fundamentals of Public Communication.

-He is also Professor of Politics at IES Abroad Rome and Adjunct Professor of Methodology of Social Sciences at LUISS Guido Carli University of Rome.
-He was a Visiting Fellow at Yale University (New Haven, CT), at the American University (Washington DC), and at the Newberry Library of Chicago.
+He is also Professor of Politics at IES Abroad Rome, Lecturer of Advocacy & Lobbying at the University of Urbino, and Adjunct Professor of Methodology of Social Sciences at LUISS Guido Carli University of Rome.
+He was a Visiting Fellow at Yale University (New Haven, CT), at Aarhus Universitet (Denmark), at the GovLab (US), at the American University (Washington DC), and at the Newberry Library of Chicago.

 Expert in the field of open government and political processes (in particular on lobbying, public affairs and political innovation, topics on which he regularly speaks in international conferences), with a solid background in methodology and philosophy.

 He has experience as a leader of various international research groups and coordinator of different civic, social, and political projects.

 He is Editor-in-Chief of the Palgrave Encyclopedia of Interest Groups, Lobbying and Public Affairs.

 His works have appeared in various peer-reviewed journals (Journal of Public Affairs, ComPol, Italian Political Science Review/Rivista Italiana di Scienza Politica, European Journal of Communication, Rivista Italiana di Politiche Pubbliche, Diritto Pubblico Comparato ed Europeo, Rivista di Politica) and as book chapters in international volumes.